joewing/q2/README.md

 # Q2

-A 12-bit discrete transistor computer.
+A single-board 12-bit discrete transistor computer.

 This repo contains the following subdirectories:
   - hdl - A Verilog model and test bench for simulating Q2 programs.